 Crevasse Rescue

 Crevasse rescue is an integral part of mountaineering and a necessary skill to build before venturing up more technical mountains.
 Learn and practice the skills you will need for glaciated mountains from Kulshan/Kweq’ Smánit (Baker) to Tahoma (Rainier) itself.
-This class takes place on the slopes of Mt.
-Tahoma (Rainier) and can offer inspiring views of the surrounding peaks, along with the chance to learn and recreate as part of a professional, safety focused, and fun group.

 Highlights